You may have tons of questions about updating your BIOS.

 How to safely update BIOS?

 Each manufacturer has its own instructions for updating a BIOS.
 Some manufacturers offer utilities that can update BIOS directly inside Windows by running an executable file (you can check its update guide: Dell, HP, Lenovo, Asus, etc.), but we strongly recommend using updating BIOS from a USB flash drive to avoid any problems.

 Step 1: Check your BIOS Version

-Before updating BIOS, you need to check your current version of BIOS and compare with the latest version on your motherboard’s support page.
+Before updating BIOS, you need to check your current version of BIOS and compare it with the latest version on your motherboard’s support page.

 1) Type msinfo in the search box and open System Information.